mattfaucher/nuHabit/README.md

   - Setup Authentication using Auth0
 - Noam
   - Created Badge Collection page
-- Ciara and Matt
-  - Implement "Done" button fuctionality
-  - Creating a completedHabits array in the user
-  - Mutation of a habit from habitList to completedHabits
 - Matt
   - Bug fix in the add modal
   - Bug fix after adding new habit
+  - Added ability to edit and delete a habit
 - Ciara
   - Landing page design
+  - Bug fix in Accomplished Habits
+  - Creating a completedHabits array in the user
+  - Done button mutation of count
+- Ciara and Matt
+  - Implement "Done" button functionality
+  - Mutation of a habit from habitList to completedHabits
--Noam and Matt
+- Noam and Matt
   - Collection backend completed

 ## **Currently Working On**